 We are not responsible for what is done by your providers.
+Even network providers are not our employees or agents.

 Coverage and services

 Your coverage can change

 Your coverage is defined by the group accident and health insurance policy.
 This document may have amendments too.
 Under certain circumstances, we or the policyholder or the law may change your plan.
 When an emergency or epidemic is declared, we may modify or waive precertification, prescription quantity limits or your cost share if you are affected.
 Only Aetna may waive a requirement of your plan.
 No other person, including the policyholder or provider, can do this.